empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 ```
 computed by the functions `ms_yp_yxp` and `ms_yp_yxm`.

-The expression embraced by the $Y$ matrices describes the multiple scattering process inside the layer. $G$ is the propagator matrix
+The expression embraced by the $`Y`$ matrices describes the multiple scattering process inside the layer. $`G`$ is the propagator matrix
 ``` math
 \begin{equation}
 G_{l_1 m_1, l_2 m_2} = \sum _{l_3 m_3}